 Potter College of Arts and Letters

 Western Kentucky University

 Bowling Green, KY 42101-1029

 Kentucky Folklife Program is located at the Pioneer Log Cabin on Western Kentucky University campus.
-Check here for map (pdf) and directions to the Pioneer Log Cabin.
+Visit the link for directions and information on parking.